Regular physical activity is good for your health.

 Yes!
 People of all ages and body types benefit from physical activity.
 Even if you feel out-of-shape or haven’t been active in a long time, you can find activities that will work for you.

 Visit these Web sites to learn more about physical activity for:

-If you have a health condition, be as active as you can be.
-Your doctor can help you choose the best activities for you.
+If you have a disability, your doctor can help you choose the best activities for you.
 Use these tips to stay active with a disability.

 What if I’m overweight?